dvsekhvalnov/sqs_async/README.md

     client.list_queues( :success => lambda {|queues| puts queues } )

+# Known Issues

+At the moment, there is very little validation.
+So, it's important to validate your data prior to placing submitting it to Amazon.
+Some bits that are important to the success of sending a message (for example) are validated (signatures, keys, etc) but items like Policies on set_queue_attributes are assumed "good" by the time you pass it in.

+This is something that will be added in a future release...
+Stay Tuned or get your patch on. :)

+# Changes

+## 0.0.2
+Implicit evaluation of expected actions
+Base implementations of all SQS API methods.

+## 0.0.1
+Initial release.
+Only 3 endpoints supported.

+# Long Term Goals
+* Global Error Handling
+* Include Message/AWS specific meta-data to response objects.
+* Async support for other services in the AWS stack.
+* Allow for drop-in alternatives to EventMachine

+# Not interested in implementing...
+* Backwards compatibility with past AWS APIs.

 # Fork it.

 We love to write and maintain code but there are only so many hours in a day! :) We encourage others to pick up where we left off and issue pull